 Which Sparkling Wines Are Selling?

 Within the Champagne and sparkling wine subcategory, Drizly data indicates consumers are increasingly reaching specifically for Champagne.
-This French favorite now holds up 57 percent of subcategory share, up from 49 percent in 2020.
+This French favourite now holds up 57 % of subcategory share, up from 49 % in 2020.
 These premium offerings have an average unit price of $50 — nearly double the average unit price of all sparkling wines.
-During the same period, Prosecco saw a share decrease of eight percentage points — from 29 to 21 percent — and other value categories remained relatively flat.
+During the same period, Prosecco saw a sharp decrease of eight percentage points — from 29 to 21 % — and other value categories remained relatively flat.

 “Prosecco lost share this year as a result of Champagne’s growth and share shifting from one category to another,” says Paquette.
 “Premiumisation was a big driver of this as consumers looked to trade up in the category.”